infomerge-matiq/matiq_question_bank/README.md

 # Setup

-To run this code you will need python, and some additional libraries: pdflatex, num2words, roman.
+To run this code you will need python, and some additional libraries: matiq, pdflatex, num2words, roman.

 Also, you will need to install MikTeX. pdflatex uses this program to compile the LaTeX code into a pdf.